friedrith/node-wifi/README.md

 * Scan for linux
 * Connect for mac
 * Scan for mac
-* Connect for linux
+* Connect for windows
-* Scan for linux
+* Scan for windows